tundra/picasso/vagrant/windows/basebox.md

  3. Start it and boot from the downloaded iso.
 Install windows fresh.
 Create user `vagrant` with password `vagrant`.

+ 4. Check for software updates.
+There will be some.
+Once they're installed, check again there may be more.
+Rinse, repeat.
+This is likely to take a while.

- 4. Once the install is complete you typically want to take a snapshot of the machine state.
+ 4. Once the update is complete you typically want to take a snapshot of the machine state.

  5. Install virtual box guest additions (remember to go to the mounted drive and run the installer).